Non-intrusive reduced-order models for parametric partial differential equations via data-driven operator inference: Non-intrusive Parametric Model Reduction

 \begin{example}[Heat Equation] Consider the one-dimensional spatial domain $\Omega = (0,1) \subset \mathbb{R}$ and the parameter domain $\mathcal{P} = [.01,2.5]\times[0.1,2.5]\subset\mathbb{R}^{2}$.
 For a fixed $\bar{x}\in\Omega$, let $\chi_{[0,\bar{x})}$ and $\chi_{[\bar{x},1]}$ be indicator functions over $\Omega$,

-The following equation models the diffusion of heat through a one-dimensional rod composed of two materials with distinct thermal diffusivities $\mu = (\alpha,\beta)\in\mathcal{P}$, with the temperature prescribed at each end of the rod:
+The following equation models the diffusion of heat through a one-dimensional rod composed of two materials with independent thermal diffusivities $\mu = (\alpha,\beta)\in\mathcal{P}$, with the temperature prescribed at each end of the rod:

 The underlying Hilbert space containing the state $u$ is $\mathcal{V} = H^2(\Omega)\cap H^{1}_{0}(\Omega)$, the set of twice weakly differentiable functions satisfying the homogeneous Dirichlet boundary conditions \cref{eq:heat-bcs}.
 In the language of \cref{eq:pde-polynomial}--\cref{eq:affine-op}, $\mathcal{C}\equiv\mathcal{H}\equiv 0$ and